vikilabs/json.library/README.md

 Simple Json Library for C.

-This library can be used to create json object and json array.
+A library to create json object and json array.

-This library tries to use low memory footprint.
+The library tries to use low memory footprint.
 Ideal for Embedded devices.